NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ```
 ![gianu theme](https://github.com/NetDevNotes/iTerm2-with-Oh-My-ZSH/blob/master/gianu_theme.png)

-> Notice above that I’m being told the folder I am currently in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
-This is the zsh Git plugin providing this additional information.
-See the ZSH Plugin section below for more info.
+> Notice above that I’m being told in my prompt that the folder I am currently in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
+This is the zsh Git plugin providing the additional information.
+See the zsh Plugin section below for more info.

 If you are not feeling very colourful, maybe its Monday or its raining, you can set ZSH_THEME to be blank: